be-next/idle-ti.me/content/blog/zola-aws/index.md

 When we access a sub-page of the website, it is not redirected to the `index.html` file.
 And if you've configured the `404.html` error file as described below, you'll get a 404 error instead of the expected page.
 CloudFront provides a root object parameter by default, but as its name suggests, it only works for the root of the website!
 Fortunately, CloudFront also provides a mechanism called CloudFront Functions that allows URLs to be automatically rewritten.
-To create a CloudFront function that correctly redirects to `index.html` files, you can follow the example provided by AWS :
+To create a CloudFront function that correctly redirects to `index.html` files, you can follow the example provided by AWS:

   - [Add index.html to request URLs that don’t include a file name](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/example-function-add-index.html)
   - [GithHub repository](https://github.com/aws-samples/amazon-cloudfront-functions/tree/main/url-rewrite-single-page-apps)